 A few years ago my cousin Jaime and I were looking for a river in Aragon but one thing led to another and we ended up looking for a pizza in Catalonia.

-Perhaps I should explain.
-The idea was to paddle a river.
-I had two inflatable kayaks and all the other bits of gear needed, as long as the water wasn’t too big.
+It all started because I had two inflatable kayaks and all the other bits of gear needed to paddle down a river, as long as the water wasn’t too big.
 But it was early May.
 All the rivers flowing out of the Pyrenees were raging with meltwater from the snowfields high in the alpine.
 It was a warm day but the river was only a few degrees above freezing.
 An unplanned swim would be pretty grim.

 In the town of Broto, just outside of Ordesa (one of the jewels of Spain’s national park system, you really should go if you have the chance), we walked into a store selling commercial rafting tours.
 The guide said we might be able to pull off the River Ara, which flows right through town.
 Thanks, we said, and walked down the street to the bridge across the Ara.

 The river’s roar alone was discouraging.
 And then we saw it.
 The water looked the way you’d expect it to look, considering the roar.
 It was very fast and technical, with lots of rocks sticking out.
 It didn’t strike me as a very good idea.
 That hasn’t always stopped us in the past, but this didn’t look so much adventurous as it looked just plain dumb.
 (There’s often not much difference between the two.)